YouX24/gmail_TLDR_newsletter_tts/README.md

 5. Grant user access to project - use your email (https://cloud.google.com/iam/docs/granting-changing-revoking-access)
 6. Replace the variable "tldrEmail" to the actual TLDR Newsletter Email in file parseEmail.py
 7. Assign "message['to']" and "message['from']" to the email you want the audio file to be sent to, in file sendAudio.py
+8. install libraries needed
-8. Open a terminal and navigate to project directory
+9. Open a terminal and navigate to project directory
-9. run "python parseEmail.py"
+10. run "python parseEmail.py"
-10. log in with your gmail
+11. log in with your gmail
-11. click "continue" to gain access to the app
+12. click "continue" to gain access to the app
-12. Check/enable "View your email messages and settings.", "Send email on your behalf.", and "Manage drafts and send emails.", then click "continue" to complete authentication.
+13. Check/enable "View your email messages and settings.", "Send email on your behalf.", and "Manage drafts and send emails.", then click "continue" to complete authentication.
 This will generate the file "token.json" in your project directory.
-13. run "python parseEmail.py"
+14. run "python parseEmail.py"
-14. run "python textSynthesize.py"
+15. run "python textSynthesize.py"
-15. run "python sendAudio.py"
+16. run "python sendAudio.py"